foundersandcoders/api-workshop/01-request-response.md

 In the mean time we will only use the parse method, once you start to build your own server in the next weeks you will start using the `JSON.Stringify` method.

+But what if the `responseText` is not a JSON object, then you won't be able to use `JSON.parse` because the `responseText` is not a JSON object in the first place, in other words the method `JSON.strigify` or any other equivalent method wasn't used before the response is sent, but why the `JSON.parse` wasn't used?, it could be because we are responding with a file, or any other media/data that couldn't be structured in a JSON format.

+Usually most of API send the response as a JSON object, JSON object is very popular that's way in this workshop we are focusing on JSON type of response.

 Let's take a look at an example of a response object: